ALL QUESTIONS ARE AUTHENTIC ONLINE INQUIRES

-The FilmToaster is built for speed and extremely ultra sharp high quality camera scanning, approaching, and many cases depending on your camera's sensor, surpassing drum scanners.
+The FilmToaster is built to optimize your camera for speed and extremely ultra sharp high quality camera scanning, approaching, and many cases depending on your camera's sensor, surpassing drum scanners.
 This being said, in gaining sharper and more normal looking images, you will actually see additional detail present with dust and scratches.
 To specifically respond to your question, yes, the FilmToaster may reveal even more issues.

 However, the solution must take in account what are you trying to do and also how much your time worth.
 Typically, a FilmToaster scans each image at 1/60 second versus 2 - 4 minutes per scan with flatbed and dedicated scanners.
 Although I am not a software programmer, or engineer, it is my understanding that all software solutions made for getting rid of scratches and dust, will actually soften the image and other degradation as well.

-Unfortunately, regarding the orange mask, without post processing procedures, the FilmToaster will not yield pleasing and acuarate out-of-the-box results, nor will any other camera scanning technique.
-We are working on a solution but unable to offer– even the same results you receive with the very well known SilverFast Archive Suite 8, an amazing product, when time and ultra sharpness are not a major considerations.
-However, with blue filter, Photoshop and Lightroom, I personally have no major problems achieving great results with color negative films.
+Unfortunately, regarding the orange mask, without post processing procedures, the FilmToaster will not yield pleasing and accuarate out-of-the-box results, nor will any other camera scanning technique.
+However, with blue filter, Photoshop and Lightroom with a new plug in, I personally have no major problems achieving great results with color negative films.

 A. I am very pleased you stopped for a moment to ask questions.
-On my website, there are two samples and I have plans of uploading more but time passed by so quickly.
-Here's an invitation; why not send me one of your negatives or slides to digitize.
+On this website, there are two samples but your are invited to send one of your negatives or slides to digitize.

-Traveling (weight only 6 pounds) and using without electricity poses no problems because the LED is battery and AC.
+Traveling (weight only 6 pounds) poses no problems.

 Q. I wanted to know if you have some sort of instruction manual, or images or perhaps an instructional video on how to operate your digitizer?
 I guess your device is rather new, eh, as I haven't been able to find any technical reviews on line, if there are any.